markferry/multizone-audio/README.md

 ## Volume Control

-For end-users only (per-service) soft-volume control is available.
+For end-users, only (per-service) soft-volume control is available.

 Hardware volume levels are preset by snapcast-autoconfig.

-Each snapclient is configured to [use the same alsa hardware mixer](https://github.com/badaix/snapcast/commit/3ed76e20596b18baa14c04b3ec09c8f232f8e023) (if available).
+Each snapclient is configured to [use an alsa hardware mixer](https://github.com/badaix/snapcast/commit/3ed76e20596b18baa14c04b3ec09c8f232f8e023) (if available).

-## Implementation

-### Audio Players

-### Video Players
+### librespot and shairport-sync controlling a snapserver
+While `librespot` and `shairport-sync` can both be configured to control a hardware mixer the snapserver can't be, nor does it create a virtual mixer.

 ## Issues